Countdown (Beyoncé song): Covers and usage in media

 Norwegian singer Sondre Lerche covered "Countdown" in December 2011 as a "Christmas gift" and his favorite song of the year.
 He further stated, "I took the liberty of making some gender-oriented changes to the lyrics to better accommodate my macho-persona...
 That being said, the trick is to get passed the novelty-factor and just sing a beautiful song at the best of your abilities.
 Obviously, a significant part of this song's appeal and ecstatic energy comes from the dizzying vocal performance and the mind-blowingly cool production work — elements and talents useless to even attempt replicating (especially not in my father in-law's basement).
 But as long as there's a song underneath, there's a way."
 His cover of the song contains his vocals and mild acoustic guitar strumming, which according to Andrew Martin of Prefix Magazine gives "an approach that puts the focus on the track's stellar songwriting".
 According to Mallika Rao of The Huffington Post, "Sondre Lerche made us a gift... and probably because he's a talented, popular, professional musician, it's really good".
 Chris Coplan of Consequence of Sound praised the cover, saying: "The end result is a simple track, without pomp or circumstance or the crazy marching band, where Lerche is able to replicate not the high-energy feel, but the song's simple message of love and dedication.
 Thanks to its minimalist nature, the track isn't a corny display of pop mockery, but a demonstration of how universal great music can be."

 Knowles appeared on Entertainment Tonight on June 16, 2011, to promote the exclusive-to-Target deluxe edition of 4, and gave fans a sneak preview of its television commercial.
 The 30-second commercial, which features "1+1" and "Countdown" playing in the background, began airing in the United States on June 24, 2011.
 In August 2011, "Countdown" was used in a commercial for the CBS fall television series previews.
+The instrumental of the song featured in Google's 2020 'Most Searched: A Celebration of Black History Makers' ad, which included Beyoncé's Beyoncé's 2018 Coachella performance as the most searched performance.